Wishmaster01/slate/source/includes/_resourcedefns.md

 > * `https://{iLO}/redfish/v1/managers/{item}/securityservice`

 ## HpServerBootSettings
 The schema definition of the server UEFI Boot Order resource.
+It is available on Gen9 and later servers only.

 **Properties**